Discussion Guide for Lion Witch And Wardrobe Book Spiritual

 In Narnia, they meet Aslan, a talking lion who is the ruler of Narnia.
 The White Witch has placed a curse on Narnia which makes it always winter but never Christmas.

 Aslan sacrifices himself to save one of the children and is resurrected.
 The witch is defeated and Narnia is returned to its rightful state.
-The main message of The Lion, the Witch, and the Wardrobe is that good will always triumph over evil.

 This is seen throughout the novel as Aslan represents goodness and love while the White Witch represents evil and hatred.